-OFFICE OF THE GOVERNOR — State of the State Address – FULL TEXTPosted on Jan 21, 2020 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR — State of the State Address – FULL TEXTPosted on Jan 21, 2020 in Latest Department News, Office of the Governor Press Releases

 State of the State Address

 Mr. Speaker, President Kouchi, former governors, distinguished justices of the courts, representatives of our congressional delegation, members of the Hawaiʻi State Legislature, elected officials, military leaders, honored guests, and all of you who took the time to be with us this morning.

 Aloha.[Before I begin… Our first responders—whether they are police officers, firefighters, or lifeguards—take great pride in their professionalism and great satisfaction in knowing they are serving others and their community.
 If you ask them, they will tell you to a man and woman that they are just doing their job, even when they step into harm’s way.
 But, in truth, they do so much more, especially when the need for them arises.
 On Sunday, a desperate need did arise, and two heroes stepped up.